dplewis/easyship-node/README.md

 ## Credits

-This project was forked from [stripe-node](https://github.com/stripe/stripe-node).
+This project was created from [stripe-node](https://github.com/stripe/stripe-node).

 ## Documentation